-In the 15 years since practising reflexology, I have adapted my routine to include techniques learnt during my Shiatsu training and Continued Professional Development courses.
-The treatment is tailored to each client and may be a combination of general Reflexology, Precision Reflexology, Shiatsu and Traditional Chinese Medicine theory.
+In the 15 years since practising reflexology, I have adapted my routine to include techniques learnt during my Shiatsu training and CPD courses including Precision and Advanced Precision Reflexology, Vertical Reflexology Therapy and Ayurvedic Reflexology.
+Each treatment is tailored to the client and may be a combination of any of the above, as well as Traditional Chinese Medicine theory.
 The first session may take up to 90 minutes to allow for a consultation.
-It is best to wear comfortable trousers that can be rolled up as a calf massage is included.
+It is best to wear loose trousers that can be rolled up as a calf massage can be included.

 Indian head massage

 This type of Indian head massage, known as Champissage™, was brought to the West by blind bodywork therapist Narendra Mehta in the 1970s and is based on the traditional form of head massage which has been practised in India for more than 1,000 years.